 Mold leaves behind a pungent, and unpleasant stale earth-like smell in your house.
 It's common in humid areas and smells the worst in basements, crawl-spaces, and attics.
 To prevent and eliminate mold smells you can use, PCO or HEPA activated-carbon air purifiers.

 This is one of the few places where ozone generators can be useful to help deal with mold on surfaces.
-However be careful and use ozone generators with care especially if you have babies and old folks or pets and people with preexisting respiratory problems in your home
+However be careful and use ozone generators with care especially if you have babies and old folks or pets and people with preexisting respiratory problems in your home.

 12. Wildfire Odors

-Will fire smells are something people living in a wildfire-stricken area have to live with during and for some time after wildfires hit your area.
+Wild fire smells are something people living in a wildfire-stricken area have to live with during and for some time after wildfires hit your area.
 The smells stick to everything around your home but with an air purifier, you can greatly limit their penetration in your home.
 Use a PCO or true HEPA activated carbon air purifier to provide your home with fresh air.

-13. Cigar or Cigarette Odor
+13. Cannabis, Cigar or Cigarette Odor

 14. Vaping Odor